RubenFr-zz/IMDB_MapReduce/README.md

     - deathYear – in YYYY format if applicable, else '\N'
     - primaryProfession (array of strings)– the top-3 professions of the person
     - knownForTitles (array of tconsts) – titles the person is known for

-The objective is to merge the three file to fit our model:
-> Create one file per movie and crew member.
-> A movie file will contain the list of all the crew that played in it
-> An crew file will contain the list of all the movies the actor played in

-That way when we want to create the tree of a movie, we'll go over the file of all it's actors and that will be rank 1.
-We'll do the same for every other level.

-### Distribution

-#### basics.tsv
-This is the first file to proceed.
-It contains the name and id (`tconst`) of __8.163.533 films/tv shows/shorts__.
-The four computers will receive a quarter of the file.
-The first step will be to remove unused information such as: originalTitle, isAdult, startYear, endYear, runtimeMinutes and to keep: **tconst, titleType, primaryTitle, genres**

-## Runtime video
-You can find the video [HERE](https://youtu.be/gCopIflEc6I)